 Now let me put the disclaimer :There is no guarantee that these stocks will perform well in future.
 I’m not a SEBI registered analyst and this is not a buy/sell recommendation.
 Fair to assume that I may have interest in some stocks discussed.
 I may buy/sell these stocks anytime without intimation.
 Please consult your financial advisor before making decision.
 Discussion to be used only for educational and knowledge sharing purpose.

 The degree of conviction and opportunity size is huge for these stocks based on my analysis and this post is merely for sharing educative/research purpose.
 You must only use this post to further your own analysis and not blindly follow them.

 Top 10 best bluechip stocks to buy for long term and why

 Now you must be very eager to know the list of 10 stocks to buy.
-Let me tell you – if you wait for tips you’ll never graduate to next level of investing or hold stocks for long term.
+Let me tell you – if you wait for tips you’ll never graduate to next level of investing or hold best stocks for long term.

 Following tips will be throwing money in air on somebody’s advice – includes me.
 So invest in your own knowledge and read good books to understand the concept of investing.

 To be successful in stock markets you need high degree of conviction and understanding of businesses you invest in.
 Remember crux of Warren Buffett’s advice – ” When you invest in stocks treat them as owning part of business.
 You do not sell out a business if it has few bad quarters.
 Sametime you do not want to own a business which will earn lower returns even over long term.”

 Consider this that Buffett became the world’s second wealthiest man (not anymore) by compounding at 20.3% for little above 50 years.
 That is the power of compounding.

 Why should you invest in bluechip largecap stocks?